-Out of more than thirty formulations, three were selected for market testing through randomized palatability tests.
+Out of the many formulations, three had already been selected for market testing through randomized palatability tests.
 They are; vegetable fortified, sorghum fortified and protein (cowpeas) fortified.
-Likewise, three seasoning formulations were selected namely beef, chicken and masala flavours.
+Likewise three seasoning formulations had also been selected namely beef, chicken and masala flavours.
 All our formulations use raw materials that are locally available and the products do not contain harmful additives or preservatives.
-Images of the some of the formulations are in the Annex 1 of this document.
+During the time period in question the company conducted extensive market trials.